William Backhouse: Biography

 Despite Ashmole's close companionship with him, Ashmole never mentioned Backhouse explicitly in any published writings, the only written record of their friendship existing in personal MSS and handwritten marginal notes in his books.
 Josten has speculated this was because of a request of Backhouse's not to be mentioned by name; exemplifying his broadly secretive nature, Backhouse never held public office (unlike his forefathers) and published nothing under his name, though he has been identified as the author of the aforementioned The Magistery, several English translations of French alchemical works, and, in an unfounded German assertion, The Way to Bliss.
 (Note: The Way to Bliss was an alchemical work first printed by Ashmole.
 It was first attributed to Backhouse in an anonymous Rosicrucian bibliography published in the Journal von und für Deutschland (1785, pp. 274–5), and uncritically reproduced by Georg Kloss (Bibliographie der Freimaurerei, 1844) and August Wolfstieg (Bibliographie der freimaurerischen Literatur, Vol. 2, 1923).
 This assertion lacks any corroborating evidence and Josten has declared it to be "unfounded".)

 As a wealthy and well-read man, Backhouse's interests extended beyond alchemy.
 Ashmole records the many 'old deedes' in his possession, and John Aubrey, a strange curative visitation to ancient buildings, suggesting an antiquarian interest.
 In a 1653 astrological almanacl, Hemeroscopeion, which George Wharton dedicates to Backhouse, he is referred to as a master of astrology.
 He also appears to have been a keen inventor, with Samuel Hartlib recording Backhouse's "long Gallery wherin are all manner of Inventions and Rarities", describing him as a "favourer of all manner of ingenuities", and recalling an anecdote, wherein Backhouse exhibited a thermometer for King Charles I, much to his delight.
 Backhouse is also credited by Wood as "the inventor of the Way wiser, in the time of George Villiers", a device for measuring distances in coaches, though the device appears to have been described earlier by Vitruvius.

 In 1660, Backhouse's son-in-law, William Bishop, died, without issue (his two children having died in 1659); six months later, Backhouse's only son, John, died at age 20, with no heirs either.
 Soon after, Backhouse made his will, appointing Flower as his sole executor.
 In 1611, he left lands of Hurst, Sindlesham, and Arborfield to Jesus College, to be maintained by two fellows able to understand and speak Welsh.
-The final entries of Ashmole's diary mentioning Backhouse record his death on 30 May 1662, having suffered from a wasting fever, and his burial in Swallowfield Church on 17 June.
+The final entries of Ashmole's diary mentioning Backhouse record his death, aged 69, on 30 May 1662, having suffered from a wasting fever, and his burial in Swallowfield Church on 17 June.
 The Backhouse family monument records he had fulfilled his mission of life, and departed wearily.
 (Note: The Latin text reads "Post tot clades, vir optimus moerore et lenta febre confectus vivendo lassus, missionem efflagitavit et obtinuit prid[em]".)
 Swallowfield and Backhouse's possessions fell into the hands of Flower, as his sole heir and the final member of the Backhouse family.